qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 ### Special Shift Layer
 * Fn exits the special shift layer.
-* Minus/equal is korean modifiers.
+* P and equals is korean modifiers.
-* P is key lock for holding down a key until the held key is pressed again.
+* Minus is key lock for holding down a key until the held key is pressed again.
 * International modifiers are on Q-O.
 * Numbers are the numpad numbers for macro code options.
 * Remaining laguage 3 to 7 are on Z-M.